3DStreet/3dstreet-docs/docs/about-3dstreet/privacy-policy.md

 - __Account__ means a unique account created for You to access our Service or parts of our Service.
 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- __Application__ refers to 3DStreet App, the software program provided by the Company.
+- __Application__ refers to the software programs provided by the Company, including the 3DStreet App and Bollard Buddy.